SAP/luigi/docs/luigi-core-api.md

 #### getMicrofrontends

-Returns a list of all available microfrontends
+Returns a list of all available micro frontends.

 ##### Examples